MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 To sign in with a service principal, you need:

 * The URL or name associated with the service principal
 * The service principal password, or the X509 certificate used to create the service principal in PEM format
 * The tenant associated with the service principal, as either an `.onmicrosoft.com` domain or Azure object ID

+> [!NOTE]
+> A **CERTIFICATE** must be appended to the **PRIVATE KEY** within a PEM file.
+For an example of a PEM file format, see [Create an Azure service principal with the Azure CLI](/cli/azure/create-an-azure-service-principal-azure-cli#sign-in-using-a-service-principal).
+>

 > [!IMPORTANT]
 >